epochjs/epoch/README.md

 3. Make changes in a source file (either in `src/` or `sass/`)
 4. In a web browser open the `test/index.html` and browse the rendering tests
 5. Use the rendering tests to see if your changes had the desired result
-6. Ensure unit tests with pass `gulp unit`
+6. Ensure unit tests with pass `npm test`

 #### Testing